poteto/hiring-without-whiteboards/README.md

 If you've been through an interview with one of these companies recently, and your experience suggests otherwise from their description, please open a PR to remove them from this list.

+### I want to sort by X!

+I'm in the process of extracting everything into an Airtable sheet.
+You can view it read-only for now here - https://airtable.com/shrA3j2eYrVWMBR0N

 ---

 ## A - C